jeffreytse/zsh-vi-mode/README.md

 zvm_after_lazy_keybindings_commands=()
 ```

-Since this plugin will overwrite the previous key bindings, this causes
+Since the default [initialization mode](#initialization-mode), this plugin
+will overwrite the previous key bindings, this causes the key bindings of
-the key bindings of other plugins ( such as `fzf` ) to fail.
+other plugins (i.e. `fzf`, `zsh-autocomplete`, etc.) to fail.

 You can solve the compatibility issue as below: